 The Rosca de Reyes

 Later in the day we would go to my grandmother’s house where the whole family would share a Merienda de Reyes.
-The most important part of which was the Rosca de Reyes, a bread made with crystalized fruit.
+The most important part of which was the Rosca de Reyes, a bread made with crystallized fruit.
 The Spaniards brought the tradition of celebrating the Epiphany and bringing the Rosca to the New World.
-In many Latin American countries the Rosca is served along with Tamales and hot chocolate.
+In many Latin American countries the Rosca is served along with tamales and hot chocolate.

 A ceramic figurine of the Baby Jesus is hidden inside this delicious Rosca.
 The Baby is hidden because it symbolizes the need to find a secure place where Jesus could be born, a place where King Herod would not find Him.